 Some people would say that the car starts losing value the moment you start driving it.
 While this is certainly true, there is a number of things that you can do in order to properly maintain it and make sure that the price drop is pretty much insignificant.
 In this article, we are going to discuss some of those things.

 If there is one thing that is the most important about car maintenance, it is certainly regularity.
 If you stay on top of all the necessary services that your car needs consistently, the chances of things going awry will be significantly decreased.

 For starters, make sure that your tires have proper pressure.
 Every time that you need to make a somewhat longer drive, check if the pressure is low.
+Be sure to check the tires for pressure details as aggressive mud tires and low profile tires are not going to require the same amount of pressure.
 Furthermore, make sure that the wear on them is even by making sure that they are rotated after every 5,000 to 10,000 miles passed.

 You also need to change the oil.
 Every car has its own suggested service schedule, so check the manual.
 It is usually between 3,000 and 5,000 miles.
 All the fluids need to be filled to the end.

 Doing all of this becomes even more important during hot and cold weather.